icon icon

 All About Managing Frequent Urination Challenges

 The important thing to note is that frequent urination is often a symptom of a disease and does not appear in isolation.
-This disease could be affecting the kidney, the ureters, urethra, the bladder or the nerves and muscles controlling the urinary system.
+This disease could be affecting the kidney, the ureters, the urethra, the bladder or the nerves and muscles controlling the urinary system.

 Some of these conditions that affect normal urination frequency include: